reactjs/react.dev/beta/src/pages/learn/index.md

 The information you pass down like this is called _props_.
 Now the `MyApp` component contains the `count` state and the `handleClick` event handler, and *passes both of them down as props* to each of the buttons.

-Finally, change `MyButton` to *read* the props we have passed from its parent component:
+Finally, change `MyButton` to *read* the props you have passed from its parent component:

 ```js {1,3}
 function MyButton({ count, onClick }) {